 Now details of SSW's previous experience with those advertising mediums we feel are more applicably to the I.T. industry:

 - SQL Server Magazine

-- Communique: absolutely hopeless - we have had 0 response from full page ads.
+- Communique: absolutely hopeless - we have had 0 responses from full-page ads.

-Banner ads - We have had the best responses with the following websites:
+Banner ads - We have had the best responses from the following websites: